oils-for-unix/oils/doc/xtrace.md

 - `.` for `builtin` and `exec`
 - `>` and `<` for internal, stack-based, **synchronous** constructs
   - `proc`, `eval`, and `source`, an entire pipeline, and the `wait` builtin
+  - running trap handlers (which happens in the main loop)
 - `|` and `;` for process start and wait
   - **synchronous** processes: subshell aka [forkwait]($oil-help), command sub like `$(date)`, simple commands (`;`)